How much does an inside sales rep make? What kind of compensation can aspirants expect if they enter the inside sales profession?

 Whether or not sales DNA is real is still in discussion.
 However, specialized skills are an absolute upside when it comes on getting better compensation as an inside sales representative.

 One way to look at it is that it impacts salary because skilled inside sales reps logically get more compensation because they are able to close more sales.
-Spiffs, commission and bonuses are breakfast, lunch and dinner for skilled sales rep. They are able to present themselves as experts because it’s true.
+Spiffs, commissions, and bonuses are breakfast, lunch, and dinner for skilled sales reps.
+They are able to present themselves as experts because it’s true.
 They are able to properly practice consultative selling.

 Especially in the tech space, inside sales reps knowing their products inside and out requires that they understand the context of the industry where the tools are used.